 National Livestock Historical Association in 1904

-During a period of about 15 years, beginning in 1868, the history of the range-cattle industry was made lurid in places by the notorious “wild and woolly cowtowns.”
-These came into existence, one after another, each flourishing for few years, on the lines of several of the pioneer western railroads as these iron trails advanced farther and farther into the range country; the worst being those that were made shipping points for the great trail-herds coming from the South.
+During about 15 years, beginning in 1868, the history of the range-cattle industry was made lurid in places by the notorious “wild and woolly cowtowns.”
+These came into existence, one after another, each flourishing for a few years, on the lines of several of the pioneer western railroads as these iron trails advanced farther and farther into the range country; the worst being those that were made shipping points for the great trail-herds coming from the South.

 The State of Kansas was called home to many of these cowtowns due to her geographical location.
 Abilene was one of her first and excelled all others in wildness and woolliness.
 The town established itself as the standard by which every other was measured and found more or less wanting.
-By the time that town had gone to the half-way point in its career, the limit in variety and possibility in uproarious “frontier wickedness” appeared to be reached, and so it seemed that if more were wanted it could be had only in the form of greater quantity.
+By the time that town had gone to the halfway point in its career, the limit in variety and possibility in uproarious “frontier wickedness” appeared to be reached, so it seemed that if more were wanted, it could be had only in the form of greater quantity.
 Afterward, many cowboys would reminiscence about those days and the many towns that followed, often saying: “Yes, that was hard town; but it wasn’t as bad as Abilene.”

 McCoy, writing in the third person, said in his Sketches of the Cattle Trade of the West and Southwest: